Akash18272001/Data-Science-Intern-Assignment-UVCE/README.md

-First Download the "Data Science Intern _ Assignment_Task.pdf" "To view the .ipynb files just go to this link https://nbviewer.jupyter.org/  and paste username:Akash18272001"
+1.First Download the "Data Science Intern _ Assignment_Task.pdf"

+2."To view the .ipynb files just go to this link https://nbviewer.jupyter.org/  and paste username:Akash18272001"

-To view PDF-download
+3.To view PDF-download

+4."For requirements, refer to the Notebook."